What Happens on a Cruise, Stays on the Cruise - Part 7

 Lemara could tell he was trying to make light of the situation and so she giggled through the waters.
-She tidied her face, took a deep breath and revealed.
+She tidied her face, took a deep breath.

 Why?
 Are you ill?

-He had tilted his head to the side ever so slightly as he questioned the name.
+He had tilted his head to the side ever so slightly questioning the name.
 He went quiet; his expression impassioned as the reality of what Lemara had just revealed fully sank through his core.
 He shoved one hand in his pocket, the other he quickly ran through his dark waves.

 Lemaruh...
 I appreciate the predicament we now find ourselves in.